Remote Education Resource CenterCommon Guide

 Small group discussions or group work

 You can use Zoom’s Breakout Rooms functionality to split the class into several smaller groups of students.
 In breakout rooms, students can discuss, share resources, chat, and even ask for help from you if there is an issue.
 This mimics group work in the face to face class where each group can work in a shared space and report back later to the larger group (e.g., class).
-More information can be found here: https://support.zoom.us/hc/en-us/articles/206476093-Getting-Started-with-Breakout-Rooms
+More information on Breakout Room can be found on the Zoom website.

 There are many engaging educational games designed to support student learning.
 For example, the following sites have collections of free games, aligned with different grade levels indexed based on subject areas:

-Create games and quizzes in any language.
+- Kahoot Create games and quizzes in any language.
 Responses can be images.
-Features K-12 games Sign up for Free Premium Access: https://kahoot.com/access-kahoot-premium-for-free/
+Features K-12 games Sign up for free premium access.

 In your learning management system such as Google Classroom or Blackboard, you can send out announcements to notify students (and parents) of upcoming class activities, due dates and other important information.
 Once created, an immediate email is sent to everyone notifying them of the announcement.

-Bring every family into your classroom.
+Bring every family into your classroom with Class Dojo.
 Join 95% of U.S. schools using ClassDojo to engage kids and connect with families!
 Free for teachers, forever.

 Slack is a platform where members of large teams can communicate, collaborate, share resources and files, and be productive.
 Slack allows 1-on-1 chats, small group communication and work, or whole class discussions and announcements.
 Teachers can send announcements to students in Slack as well.
 There are also Android, iOS, Mac, Windows, and Web apps available to stay connected.
 The free version of Slack comes with a limit of 10’000 messages, 1-on-1 video calls, and 2-factor authentication for security.

-- Social networking tools (if your school’s policy approves) Twitter: https://twitter.com/
+Social networking tools (if your school’s policy approves) - Twitter

 Screencasts allow you to record your screen and save them as video which you can upload to your course management system or YouTube.
 You can do things like record tutorial videos, narrate PowerPoints, and other forms of instructional videos for presentation to students.
 These tools can be used for recording lectures or asking students to record their presentations, in lieu of face-to-face classroom presentation.
 Below are some resources for creating screencasts.

-- Narrated PowerPoint slides: You can prepare a PowerPoint slide deck, and record your voice as narration to accompany the slides.
+You can prepare a PowerPoint slide deck, and record your voice as narration to accompany the slides.
 Once the student opens the slide deck and clicks on “Slideshow”, the slides will play along with your voice.
-This link provides an easy to follow tutorial on how to do this: https://support.office.com/en-us/article/Record-a-slide-show-with-narration-and-slide-timings-0b9502c6-5f6c-40ae-b1e7-e47d8741161c
+This easy to follow tutorial shows you how to create a narrated PowerPoint.

-Available only on Mac computers.
-Create free screencasts and export them as video files to upload to YouTube or place on a webpage or course management system.
-This is an easy to use software, but it is only available on Mac computers.
+QuickTime is an easy to use program, but is only available only on Mac computers.
+Follow this tutorial to create free screencasts and export them as video files to upload to YouTube or place on a webpage or course management system.

-Record your computer screen.
+Record your computer screen with Screencast-O-Matic, a web-based screencast tool.
 The free version has a 10-minute limit on videos and a watermark in the bottom corner.
 Monthly fees for educators are $1.65, but this is billed yearly.
 No time limit for videos or watermark in the pay version.
 Export your screencasts as video files (MP4).
 House the video on YouTube or on a webpage or course management system.